paul-butcher/tinyplanet/README.md

 ![tinyplanet with source image rotated to align the horizon, eliminating the sudden jump, but everything now bends clockwise](examples/planets/rotated.png)

-The technique used here gradually corrects the horizon alignment from the centre of the image to a mid-point between the twoends of the horizon.
+The technique used here gradually corrects the horizon alignment from the centre of the image to a mid-point between the two ends of the horizon.
 This produces a better result.

 ![tinyplanet with corrected horizon, eliminating the sudden jump](examples/planets/with-horizon-correction.png)